daynaradias/Effective-Channel-DL-Pilot-Based-and-Blind-Estimation/README.md

 run the **'main_vartiations.m'** code to simulate

-This code defines the parameter main parameter of the simulation, as the number of UEs, number of APs, pilot length, clustering method, etc.
+This code defines the main parameters of the simulation, as the number of UEs, number of APs, pilot length, clustering method, etc.

 The function **'mainFunction.m'** receives these parameters and saves the results in .mat when finished